-Whether you're saving a bottle for a special occasion or simply just enjoy a glass of wine every night with dinner, check out our top tips to help you enjoy every bottle as much as possible.
+Whether you're saving a bottle for a special occasion or simply just enjoy a glass of wine every night with dinner, check out our top tips to help you get the most from every bottle.

-Cellaring it properly also means knowing the recommended cellar life of your wine, and drinking it at its optimum age.
-You can be forgiven for getting excited and drinking wine early, but there’s nothing worse than hanging onto something for years then finally serving it when it’s brown, oxidised, and lifeless!
+Storing it properly also means knowing the recommended cellar life of your wine, and drinking it at its optimum age.
+You can be forgiven for getting excited and drinking wine early, but there’s nothing worse than hanging onto something for years then finally serving it when it’s brown and lifeless!

 2. Serve it at the right temperature

-With the below guide, you can rest assured that your wines will always be at the right temperature.
+If you follow this guide, you can be sure that your wines will always be served at the right temperature.

 3. Serve it in the right glass